 by Brett Purdy, CBC News.
 May 12, 2016

-The trip takes place in late October when we travel to Churchill to study the polar bears.
+The field trip takes place in late October/ early november when we travel to Churchill to study the polar bears.
 It is a fantastic time of focused research and fun activities.
 We stay at the Churchill Northern Study Center (CNSC) and spend two days on the tundra buggy to study the bears.
-The days are packed full with dog sledding, tours of the rocket range near the CNSC, walking around Cape Merry, driving around to see all the murals in the SeaWalls Churchill project, listening to talks from the Junior Rangers about their activities, learning about the history of the Sayisi Dene, and sewing mocassins and mitts.
+The days are packed full with local activities such as dog sledding, tours of the rocket range near the CNSC, walking around Cape Merry, driving around to see all the murals in the SeaWalls Churchill project, listening to talks from the Junior Rangers about their activities, learning about the history of the Sayisi Dene, and sewing moccasins and mitts.
 We have also spent time in Churchill enjoying bowling, skating, and setting up tents in the Town Center.